 Does the company need a new website?
 Re-branding?
 Better graphics?
 New landing pages?
 Come prepared with knowledge of what their needs are and how you are uniquely qualified to get the job done.

 As we discussed above, your portfolio comes into play here.
 You will have physical samples to prove that you do good work and are the right fit for the job.

 You already know how important it is to prepare well for the most common questions that are asked in an interview.
 However, in order to really showcase the value you are bringing to the table, your interview preparation should include how to answer industry-specific questions as well as the more general questions you are likely to encounter.

-Lastly, be sure to tie together how your skillset and work history makes you the perfect candidate to fill the design needs of the company.
+- Tie together how your skill set and work history makes you the perfect candidate to fill the design needs of the company.

 With the visual proof of your portfolio, the research you have conducted on the company, and the preparation you have put into having a stellar interview, you have every reason to feel confident about landing the job.